The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds functionality to WP that ties into your NGINX-powered Hosting on cPanel.
+Adds functionality to WP that ties into your NGINX-powered Hosting on cPanel (ea-nginx).

 == Description ==